Yash-S-Shetye/One_Legged_Hopping_Robot/README.md

 # One_Legged_Hopping_Robot
-Codes for simulating a one-legged hopping robot in MATLAB.
+Code for simulating a one-legged hopping robot in MATLAB.
 To simulate the model, The following steps need to be carried out to run the simulation -

 1.)
 Put both files ‘main_code.m’ and ‘draw.m’ in the same folder.